bids-standard/bids-specification/src/modality-specific-files/magnetoencephalography.md

 ### Example 2

-One empty-room recording per each participant's session, stored within the session directory.
+One empty-room recording per each subject's session, stored within the session directory.

 In the case of empty-room recordings being collected for the individual experimental session, it is RECOMMENDED to store the empty-room recording along with that subject and session.